imsamtar/svelte-create/README.md

 # svelte-create

-Bash script to setup new project svelte (webpack), tailwind, firebase & cypress
+Bash script to setup new project for svelte (webpack), tailwind, firebase & cypress

 ## Install as a CLI tool